-Sponsor a Prize Book
+Sponsor a Book PRIZE

-Harvard Book Awards
+Harvard Prize Book Program

 The Harvard Club handles all the details and will contact the school to arrange for the awarding of the prize.
 Often the alumnus/alumna who donated the book is invited to present the award in a ceremony at the school.
-In addition, the Club invites all the book award winners to an annual breakfast celebration in their honor, to recognize each student and a teacher or principal from the student's school.

 To sponsor a tax-deductible book(s) for $25 each, providing support for the Harvard Prize Book Program, please click here: https://hcdc.clubs.harvard.edu/donate.html